Constructing directed networks from multivariate time series using linear modelling technique: An approach based on the reduced auto-regressive model

-The building of an RAR model from given time series proceeds as follows.
-Given a scalar time series $ \{ x(t) \}_{t=1}^n $ of $ n $~observations, an RAR model with the largest time delay~$ l_w $ can be expressed by
+An RAR model from given a univariate~(scalar) time series is constructed as follows.
+Given a univariate time series $ \{ x(t) \}_{t=1}^n $ of $ n $~observations, an RAR model with the largest time delay~$ l_w $ is expressed as

 where $ 1 \leq l_1 < l_2 \cdots < l_w $, $ a_i \; (i = 0, 1, 2 \dots, w) $ are parameters to be determined, and $ \varepsilon(t) $ is assumed to be independent and identically distributed Gaussian random variables, which are interpreted as fitting errors.
 The parameters~$ a_i $ are chosen to minimize the sum of the squares of fitting errors.
-To build an RAR model we prepare candidate basis functions used in the modeling, in the form of a dictionary, and select the most appropriate basis functions that can extract the peculiarities of the time series as much as possible.
-As RAR models are linear, the basis functions are a constant function and linear terms.
+To build an RAR model we prepare candidate basis functions used in the modelling, in the form of a dictionary, and select the most appropriate basis functions that can extract the temporal structure of the time series.
+The number of candidate basis functions included in a dictionary is not restricted {\it a priori}.
+When we assume a linear model the basis functions are a constant and linear terms.
+For selecting basis functions, various algorithms have been proposed, which are proven to be effective in modelling both linear and nonlinear dynamics.
+The models obtained by these algorithms are considered to be nearly optimal~\cite{Judd-Mees:1995,Judd-Mees:1998,Small-Judd:1999, Nakamura-etal:2004,Nakamura-Small:2006}.
+In this paper, we adopt a selection algorithm using the total error~\cite{Nakamura-etal:2004}, which will be described later in this subsection.

-This methodology can be applied equally to multivariate time series straightforwardly~\cite{Judd-Mees:1995,Small-Judd:1998,Judd-Mees:1998,Small-Judd:1999}.
+It is straightforward to apply this methodology to multivariate time series.
 A set of multivariate RAR models is expressed by